PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

                       The default port is 443.
   :param str certFile(s): The path to a X.509 certificate file in PEM format, or a list of paths to such files.
   :param str keyFile(s): The path to the private key file corresponding to the certificate, or a list of paths to such files, whose order should match the certFile(s) ones.
-  :param str-or-list urls: A base URL, or a list of base URLs, to accept queries on.
+  :param str-or-list urls: The path part of a URL, or a list of paths, to accept queries on.
 Any query with a path under one of these will be treated as a DoH query.
 The default is /dns-query.
   :param table options: A table with key: value pairs with listen options.

   Options: